 Threat and Vulnerability Management

-The Guardian AWS auto-healing capability is an event-based solution that leverages AWS-native services to monitor, analyze, and automatically revert critical misconfigurations that represent vulnerabilities in the environment.
+The Cyber CMS auto-healing capability is an event-based solution that leverages AWS-native services to monitor, analyze, and automatically revert critical misconfigurations that represent vulnerabilities in the environment.
 This includes misconfigured security groups, misconfigured S3 buckets, and overly permissive identities.

-Where traditional cloud security posture management solutions use periodic reads of logs (leading to a potential lag time of up to 15-30 minutes), the Guardian AWS event-driven solution continuously monitors AWS environments for configuration deviations.
+Where traditional cloud security posture management solutions use periodic reads of logs (leading to a potential lag time of up to 15-30 minutes), the Cyber CMS event-driven solution continuously monitors AWS environments for configuration deviations.
 This reduces the time between detection and remediation of misconfigurations to near real-time (the majority of the misconfigurations are reverted to a compliant state within two minutes).

-The Guardian AWS auto-healing capability will support over 65 auto-remediation rules.
-The solution supports customizing rule configurations (based on region, account, resource), has an extensive exception handling capability, and provides visibility into the compliance posture of the AWS environments.
+The Cyber CMS auto-healing capability provides more than 65 auto-remediation rules.
+The solution supports customizing rule configurations (based on region, account, resource); it also has an extensive exception handling capability and provides visibility into the configuration compliance posture of the AWS environments.

 Figure 6 – Auto-remediation architecture.

 The remediation logs generated by the solution are ingested in for further analysis.
-The solution leverages the native capabilities of Splunk SIEM to send notification emails to violators and account owners, and to raise ServiceNow tickets as needed based on the severity of the alert.
+The solution leverages the native capabilities of Splunk Security Information and Event Management (SIEM) to send notification emails to violators and account owners, and to raise ServiceNow tickets as needed based on the severity of the alert.